"Anybody can train a dog to be a delightful companion and member of society,

 All of Stacy's Wag'N'Train classes introduce Clicker Training to our students.
 If you are an experienced dog trainer interested in learning more about Clicker Training, you may want to try the Fun Tricks class.

 The clicker is used to teach new behaviors.
 Once a new behavior is learned, the clicker is no longer needed - until you're ready to teach the next fun thing!

-Unilke some methods that some trainers use, Clicker Training is not just some method developed by charismatic individuals who don't understand enough about dog behavior and their own skills to explain what they are doing in terms commonly understood by behaviorists and scientists.
+Unilke some the methods that some trainers use, Clicker Training is not just some method developed by charismatic individuals who don't understand enough about dog behavior and their own skills to explain what they are doing in terms commonly understand by behaviorists and scientists.
 Clicker Training is based on science, and is easily learned by new people.
 You can invest your training with as much love, affection, praise and games as you can come up with - but you don't need any magical "energy levels" to connect with your dog and improve his behavior.

 Can't make it to a Wag'N'Train class?
 Get Started on your own!

 To learn more about Clicker Training, follow these links:

 Click here for a "Getting Started" Clicker Training Kit - includes clicker and easy-to-follow booklet for getting you on your way, with dogs, cats, birds and horses!